11 Content Distribution Tools to Get More Mileage From Every Post

 - Best for: Mid-market and enterprise companies that need a premium tool for social media and customer care.

-Sprout Social is an enterprise-grade platform that excels at integrating social media management with customer service and business intelligence.
-It provides a highly polished and powerful suite of tools for teams that view social media as a core business function.
+Sprout Social is an enterprise-grade social media management tool that blends social media management with customer care and business intelligence.
+It gives marketing teams a polished user interface with advanced features for social media content distribution, content monitoring, collaboration tools, and analytics to track performance across social media channels, for teams that treat social media as a core business function.

 Key Features: